 Most of the villagers in Preak Deak survive on low incomes, therefore the benefits of having trees that bear fruit are numerous.
 Not only can they feed their families, but they’re also able to make an income by selling the fruit.

 Planting more trees also helps to offset carbon emissions, which is great for the environment.
 And the initiative allows you to experience what rural life is like in Cambodia.
-A win-win all round if you ask us.
+A win-win all round for the local people, the environment and travellers on our Cambodia tours.

 How’s the project going so far?

 Since our tree planting initiative began in early 2018, we’re happy to say it’s been warmly welcomed by the local community.
-Between January and September around 130 trees were planted, with plenty more expected for the rest of the year.
+Between January and September around 130 trees were planted.
+It’s now 2021, and the total stands at more than 350 trees, but we’re still going!

-Our travellers also greatly enjoyed the chance to give something back to the country they’re travelling.
+Our travellers also greatly enjoyed the chance to give something back to the country they’re travelling to.
 And following its success so far, we’re excited to see this project continue.
+We’ll also be looking to expand the initiative to some of our other destinations in future.

 Find out about our other sustainable travel initiatives operating in India, Africa and more of our destinations.